gotryit/googlePlaces/README.md

 - **use** IHttpClientFactory if you can (.net core container & .net core >= 2.1)
 - **do not** instantiate new HttpClient for each call as the connection socket remains open even after dispose
 - **use** streams for content read and deserialization for optimal memory usage
-- **use** to start reading content stream early, wait until headers are read using HttpCompletionOption.ResponseHeadersRead
+- start reading content stream early, right after the headers are read, using HttpCompletionOption.ResponseHeadersRead
 - **use** System.Net.Http.Json if you can (.net 5)